Training Tensor Attention Efficiently: From Cubic to Almost Linear Time: Preliminary

 where (1) $A := \exp(Q K^\top /d) \in \R^{n \times n^2}$ and $K := K_1 \oslash K_2 \in \R^{n^2 \times d}$, (2) $D := \diag(A {\bf 1}_{n^2}) \in \R^{n \times n}$, and (3) $V := V_1 \oslash V_2 \in \R^{n^2 \times d}$. \end{definition}

 \begin{remark} In Definition~\ref{def:tensor_att}, on the one hand, we separate the $\mathsf{Softmax}$ operation into an element-wise $\exp$ operation and a diagonal normalization matrix $D$ for a more transparent formulation.
-On the other hand, we change $K,V \in \R^{n\times d}$ in classical attention to $K_1 \oslash K_2, V_1 \oslash V_2 \in \R^{n^2 \times d}$ in tensor attention, where $\oslash$ is a tensor operation defined in Definition~\ref{def:tensor_oslash}. \end{remark}
+On the other hand, we change $K,V \in \R^{n\times d}$ in classical attention to $K_1 \oslash K_2, V_1 \oslash V_2 \in \R^{n^2 \times d}$ in tensor attention, where $\oslash$ is column-wise Kronecker product defined in Definition~\ref{def:tensor_oslash}. \end{remark}

-Our Definition~\ref{def:tensor_att} covers the self-attention setting, when the query/key/values $Q, K_1, K_2, V_1, V_2$ follow Definition~\ref{def:input} where they share the same input.
+Our Definition~\ref{def:tensor_att} covers the self-attention setting when the query/key/values $Q, K_1, K_2, V_1, V_2$ follow Definition~\ref{def:input} where they share the same input.
 It is then a tensor self-attention, which can capture high-order information of the input $Z$.
 When the query/key/values have different inputs, it is then a tensor cross-attention that can capture high-order relationships among multiple inputs.

 Also, note that we have $A \in \R^{n\times n^2}$ in Definition~\ref{def:tensor_att}.
 Although $QK^\top$ is a low-rank matrix with rank at most $d$, $\exp(QK^\top)$ may be a full-rank matrix in general.
 Thus, it is clear to see the exact forward computation of tensor attention takes $O(n^3)$ time.
 Here, we introduce a forward tensor attention approximation task, which will help us formulate the tensor attention gradient approximation task later.
 Furthermore, \cite{as24_iclr} show that they can solve this approximation task in almost linear time $n^{1+o(1)}$ (Lemma~\ref{lem:forward_approx}).